Venice Film Festival 2014: Interview with the cast and producer of Reality

 GB: He’s open to changes on set, but he doesn’t change that much.

 EB: He doesn’t need to.

-GB: It’s very rare that he does something new in the editing, or he adds something, it’s very small what he adds to what he wrote, so the actors know basically what they’re going to shoot from the moment they read the script.
+GB: It’s very rare that he does something new in the editing or adds something; if he does add to what he wrote, it’s very small, so the actors basically know what they’re going to shoot from the moment they read the script.
 For all the films that he did, he basically just shot the script, including Reality.

-Is it easier for the actors to have the script very detailed?
-So that you just have to learn the lines and not worry about changes.
+Is it easier for the actors to have a very detailed script so that you just have to learn the lines and not worry about changes?

 EB: It really depends on the movie and on the director you work with.
 I like the idea of adapting myself to the director’s method, so whatever his direction style, I just follow his flow, if I trust him.

-I know you’re a French gang, but I saw the movie in English.
+I know you’re a French team, but I saw the movie in English.
 Was there a discussion about the language?
-Did you consider doing it in English all the way so that it would be easier to distribute abroad or was it like: we are French and this movie is going to be in French even if it’s set in the US.
+Did you consider doing it in English all the way so that it would be easier to distribute abroad or did you decide: we are French and this movie is going to be in French even if it’s set in the US.

 GB: Originally it was supposed to be shot in France and in French, but we decided to shoot it in the US for production reasons.

 GB: In the first movie [version] the little girl is Korean so we had plans to do a co-production in Korea.
 Then we did a fully French movie and we were getting ready to shoot in France when we decided to go to the US to shoot it.
 This is when the idea of making a bilingual movie and mixing American actors with French actors came up with Quentin.
 What really struck me when I watched the movie today was that it was completely natural.
 At no moment in the movie was it like, “Okay she’s French, but she lives in America, and he’s French but he speaks English…” everything was very clear.
 I think it was shot the way it should have been shot.

 Am I right in thinking that it was shot two years ago, more or less?